-This is a small village primary with unusually strong end of Key Stage 2 performance for its size, and a clear through-line from Nursery to Year 6.
+This is a small village primary with a current end of Key Stage 2 profile that is strongest in maths, GPS and reading, and a clear through-line from Nursery to Year 6.
 The leadership story is also current: Mrs Alana Snowden joined as headteacher in January 2026, following a period of interim arrangements.

 The most recent inspection is under the newer Ofsted approach, where there is no single overall grade.
 The 3 December 2024 inspection judged Quality of education Good, Behaviour and attitudes Outstanding, Personal development Good, Leadership and management Good, and Early years provision Outstanding.

-For families, the combination is appealing: strong outcomes, structured routines, wraparound care on site, and a nursery that runs through the day in term time.
-Admission demand is real, with 53 applications for 20 offers in the latest published entry-route data.
+For families, the combination is appealing: current KS2 data to examine, structured routines, wraparound care on site, and a nursery that runs through the day in term time.
+Admissions should be planned around North Yorkshire’s September 2027 Reception timetable, with applications opening on 12 October 2026, closing on 15 January 2027 and offers released on 16 April 2027.

 The school’s public language is rooted in its Church of England identity, framed around Christian roots and the Parable of the Mustard Seed.
 It also has a very practical set of everyday values, Belief, Respect, Friendship, Support, and Creativity, which are used as a cultural shorthand rather than a poster on a wall.